 When you think about the principles that are most important to you, do they factor into choosing your career path?
 If your career goals include making an impact on a personal level by working for departments and organizations whose purpose it is to help facilitate change and improve lives, a degree in human services is a great match for your education and career.
-Because of the versatility of the degree, whether you are content with a bachelor's or plan to continue your education by working toward a master's in social work or in another related field, a bachelor's in human services provides you with the education and skills you need to begin your career - and build a successful one.
+Because of the versatility of the degree, whether you are content with a bachelor's or plan to continue your education by working toward a master's in social work or another related field, a bachelor's in human services provides you with the knowledge and skills you need to begin your career - and build a successful one.

-From the social worker running an anti-bullying campaign for an after-school program to the caregiver at an adult daycare, human services is just that - providing services that the people of the community need.
+From the social worker running an anti-bullying campaign for an after-school program to the caregiver at an adult daycare, human services are just that - providing services that the people of the community need.
 Built on a foundation of ethics and an understanding of cultural and economic diversity, those in the human services field strive to help people with varied backgrounds find the services and programs that they need to better their situations, whether they are advocating for children, giving care to the elderly, or assisting in rehabilitation treatment.

-The Bachelor of Arts in Human Services degree is a new program that became available online at SNHU in 2015.
-As the Associate Dean for Social Sciences, Dr. Michelle Alvarez was one of the many faculty members who helped bring this degree path to the university.
+The Bachelor of Arts in Human Services degree is a relatively new program that became available online at Southern New Hampshire University in 2015.
+As the associate dean of Social Sciences, Dr. Michelle Alvarez was one of the many faculty members who helped bring this degree path to the university.
 Alvarez said that the core of human services "is the desire to help others navigate avenues for bettering themselves."
-When describing the people that enter the human services profession, she notes that they are very empathetic to others - a trait reinforced by SNHU's curriculum that teaches the importance of verbal and non-verbal communication and promotes cultural understanding.
-The breadth of courses available to you at SNHU is both specific in focus and makes up a diverse course load that provides a solid foundation for any career in the human services sector.
+When describing the people that enter the human services profession, she notes that they are very empathetic to others - a trait reinforced by a curriculum that teaches the importance of verbal and non-verbal communication and promotes cultural understanding.
+The breadth of courses available to you is both specific in focus and makes up a diverse course load that provides a solid foundation for any career in the human services sector.
 Faculty members like Alvarez believe the value of this degree program lies in how the values and ethics learned over your course of study can be applied in whatever setting you find yourself.

 Students currently enrolled in this degree path are as varied in their backgrounds as the kinds of careers they may enter after completion of their studies and are interested in positions across the spectrum of human services.
 While some students are beginning their educational journey, others are going through a career shift, moving from higher paying professions to human services because it matches their values.
 "You do it because you love the field," said Alvarez, adding that students who are making this kind of transition do so because "it's appealing to the passion they have for helping people."
-The human services students at SNHU are impassioned about entering a career in which they can make a difference; they work hard to achieve the goals they've set for their education and make the time to succeed.
+The human services students in the program are impassioned about entering a career in which they can make a difference; they work hard to achieve the goals they've set for their education and make the time to succeed.

-The BA in Human Services program at SNHU provides you with courses that produce a well-rounded education, which will facilitate a confident transition into your new career.
+The BA in Human Services program provides you with courses that produce a well-rounded education, which will facilitate a certain transition into your new career.
 Before your graduate, you will be able to evaluate programs and services that are already in place and assess what is still needed to benefit the community.
 You will learn to identify problems and provide plans of action, as well as be culturally aware and understand the legal and ethical standards within the field.

 After you graduate with your bachelor's degree in human services, the kind of careers that you can expect to start out in are entry-level for social advocacy, child welfare, or counseling, with expanding opportunity upon completion of a master's program.

 Your future career in human services is heavily determined by the direction you want it to take.
 Because the field is expansive with differing kinds of employment opportunities, you may find that over the course of your program your career path will narrow as you find an area that fits you better than others.
 Maybe you'll realize that you not only did well in a child welfare course highlighting ethics and law, but you are now very interested in becoming a child advocate.
 Maybe you would prefer to work in health services and realize during your studies that working in a rehabilitation facility is where you would be doing your best work.
-The diversity of courses taken by human services degree-seekers at SNHU imparts on students a strong foundation of ethics, an understanding of the varied disciplines required for the field and their application, and will help you determine what sector of human services you are best suited for.
+The diversity of courses taken by human services degree-seekers imparts on students a strong foundation of ethics, an understanding of the varied disciplines required for the field and their application, and will help you determine what sector of human services for which you are best suited.

 Social change has brought about many new challenges, and one of these is an increase in demand for human service workers across the board.
-A few of the reasons for the increase in demand are increased life expectancy, mental health advocacy, substance abuse treatment options, and immigration.
+A few of the reasons for the growth in demand are increased life expectancy, mental health advocacy, substance abuse treatment options, and immigration.

-Advocacy and public awareness for mental health issues including substance abuse and addiction has created a need for more human services in those areas as well.
+Advocacy and public awareness for mental health issues including substance abuse and addiction have created a need for more human services in those areas as well.
 In acknowledging mental illnesses as conditions that need to be treated, just like we treat physical illnesses, an increase in number and variety of counselors at different levels is changing the way we respond to mental health concerns.
-Counselors and aides trained specifically for handling grief or showing people how to better manage their stress are being used by government, private sector, and non-profit organizations.
+Counselors and aides trained specifically for handling grief or showing people how to better manage their stress are being used by government, the private sector, and non-profit organizations.

 In our current social climate, the topic of immigration is at the forefront.
 Immigrants and refugees, including children, need advocates and access to information regarding the services available to them as they settle into a new life.
-Meeting the needs of immigrants and their families as they begin to build a home in a new country, and in many cases begin a path to citizenship, requires the cultural sensitivity and empathy of human services professionals.
+Meeting the needs of immigrants and their families as they begin to build a home in a new country, and in many cases start a path to citizenship, requires the cultural sensitivity and empathy of human services professionals.